 English Literature courses currently focus on topics relating to: literature reflecting World War I, and the themes of Love in literature.
 English Language and Literature focuses on applying linguistic study to the analysis of language in all types of text, including the current theme of Travel writing in module 1, and the study of paired prose texts with a prescribed theme in module 2.

-Mr D Gould (Head of Dept), Mr J Eaves, Mrs C Fernandez, Ms K Johnson, Mrs R Lovera, Mrs G Welford, Mrs D Price, and Mrs N Phipps.
+Mr D Gould (Head of Dept), Mrs H Burns, Mrs J Corp, Mr J Eaves, Mrs C Fernandez, Ms K Johnson, Mrs R Lovera (2nd in Dept), and Mrs G Welford.

 For further information please contact the Head of Department via the School Office: